SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/Scientific_Visualizations_QS.md

 ![Concept Map Sample](/assets/images/Concept_Maps.png)

 **Stage of Research Process:**
-Concept maps are useful as part of a projects initial scoping activities but are also ever-evolving.
-As the project develops and new linkages are discovered it is important to include this progress in the concept map so it continues to serves the project from beginning to end.
+Concept maps are useful as part of a project's initial scoping activities but are also ever-evolving.
+As the project develops and new linkages are discovered it is important to update the concept map so it continues to serves the project from beginning to end.

 **Advantages:**<br />
 Its ability to display relational links between relevant concepts can be especially useful for capturing the complex dynamics and systems relevant to socio-environmental research.

 **Disadvantages:**<br />
-Concept maps are a rigorous and structured tool that has a learning curve.
-Although they are designed to explicitly identify related concepts, these maps are limited in their ability to describe the complexity of those relationships in detail.
+Concept maps are a rigorous and structured tool that have a learning curve.
+In addition, although they are designed to explicitly identify related concepts, these maps are limited in their ability to describe the complexity of those relationships in detail.

 **Resources:**<br />
 [The Theory Underlying Concept Maps](https://cmap.ihmc.us/publications/researchpapers/TheoryUnderlyingConceptMaps.pdf)<br />